Zukertort Opening: 1.Nf3 d5 2.g3...... 3.Bg2

 History and Notable Players

 It arises from the King's Indian Attack.
-Among the most prolific practitioners on the White side are Milan Vukic (26 games), Valery A Loginov (18 games), Lev Gutman (15 games).
-On the Black side, notable exponents include Zoltan Varga (16 games), Viktor Korchnoi (15 games), Glenn C Flear (12 games).
+On the White side, Milan Vukic (26 games), Valery A Loginov (18 games), Lev Gutman (15 games) top the database.
+Notable Black exponents: Zoltan Varga (16 games), Viktor Korchnoi (15 games), Glenn C Flear (12 games).

 Practice on Chessiverse